-The QWidget class provides the basic capability to render to the screen, and to handle user input events.
-All UI elements that Qt provides are either subclasses of QWidget, or are used in connection with a QWidget subclass.
-Creating custom widgets is done by subclassing QWidget or a suitable subclass and reimplementing the virtual event handlers.
+The QWidget class provides the basic capability to render to the screen and to handle user input events.
+All UI elements that Qt provides are either subclasses of QWidget or are used in connection with a QWidget subclass.
+To create custom widgets, subclass QWidget or a suitable subclass and reimplement the virtual event handlers.

 Styles draw on behalf of widgets and encapsulate the look and feel of a GUI.
 Qt's built-in widgets use the QStyle class to perform nearly all of their drawing, ensuring that they look exactly like the equivalent native widgets.

 Layouts are an elegant and flexible way to automatically arrange child widgets within their container.
 Each widget reports its size requirements to the layout through the sizeHint and sizePolicy properties, and the layout distributes the available space accordingly.

 Qt Widgets Designer is a powerful tool for interactively creating and arranging widgets in layouts.

 The model/view architecture provides classes that manage the way data is presented to the user.
 Data-driven applications which use lists and tables are structured to separate the data and view using models, views, and delegates.